95decode/BCee/README.md

 and everything is decentralized except for the deployer's primary sale income.

-Primary sale page is currently hosted [here](https://95decode.github.io/BCee/). (but this page has not been opened yet)
+Primary sale page is currently hosted [here](https://95decode.github.io/BCee/).

 and contract source code is [here](https://github.com/95decode/BCee-contract/).